 Step 2: Content refresh or update

-Here, you have to update the content by updating the accurate information, make it far better than your SERP competitors, most importantly keep it on the same URL.
+Here, you have to update the content by updating the accurate information, make it far better than your SERP competitors, and most importantly keep it on the same URL.

 Step 3: Content Deindexing or deleting

-Lastly, if your content is badly written, out of topic, stolen, very few numbers of page views, low or few numbers of traffic, links or engagements then your content needs to boot.
+Lastly, if your content is badly written, out of topic, stolen, has very few numbers of page views, low or few numbers of traffic, links or engagements then your content needs to boot.